License Renewals

 Braceville, Illinois

-Constellation submitted a license renewal application for this facility to the U.S. Nuclear Regulatory Commission (NRC).
-The application was approved on January 27, 2016.
-With license renewal complete, Braidwood Generating Station Unit 1 is licensed through July 29, 2046, and Unit 2 is licensed through October 17, 2047.
+Constellation's license renewal application for this facility was approved by the NRC on January 27, 2016.
+With renewal complete, Braidwood Clean Energy Center Unit 1 is licensed through July 29, 2046, and Unit 2 is licensed through October 17, 2047.

 Byron, Illinois

-Constellation submitted a license renewal application for this facility to the U.S. Nuclear Regulatory Commission (NRC).
-The application was approved on November 19, 2015.
-With license renewal complete, Byron Generating Station Unit 1 is licensed through September 16, 2044, and Unit 2 is licensed through August 2, 2046.
+Constellation's license renewal application for this facility was approved by the NRC on November 19, 2015.
+With renewal complete, Byron Clean Energy Center Station Unit 1 is licensed through September 16, 2044, and Unit 2 is licensed through August 2, 2046.

 Lusby, Maryland

-Constellation submitted a license renewal application for this facility to the U.S. Nuclear Regulatory Commission (NRC), which was approved on March 23, 2000.
-With license renewal complete, Calvert Cliffs Nuclear Power Plant Unit 1 is licensed through 2034, and Unit 2 is licensed through 2036.
+Constellation's license renewal application for this facility was approved by the NRC on March 23, 2000.
+With renewal complete, Calvert Cliffs Clean Energy Center Unit 1 is licensed through 2034, and Unit 2 is licensed through 2036.

 Conowingo, Maryland

-Constellation received a 50-year license from the Federal Energy Regulatory Commission (FERC) on March 19, 2021 to continue operating the Conowingo Dam.
-The license is a critical step forward for Chesapeake Bay restoration efforts and paves the way for long-term investments that will enhance water quality, fish and eel passage, aquatic habitats, and debris removal.
+Constellation recently entered into a settlement with Waterkeepers and Maryland Department of the Environment for a Water Quality Certification that will support a new 50-year license from FERC to continue operating the Conowingo Dam.
+This license is a critical step forward for Chesapeake Bay restoration efforts and paves the way for long-term investments that will enhance water quality, fish and eel passage, aquatic habitats and debris removal.
 It also enables the continued operation of Maryland’s largest source of renewable energy, which generates safe, reliable power for tens of thousands of Maryland families and businesses.

 Morris, Illinois